zidsa/zid-theme-npm/docs/LISTING.md

 ## Authentication

 This command requires authentication.
 If you're not signed in, you'll be prompted to log in first.
-Use the `zid-theme login` command if you need to authenticate.
+Use the `themes-cli login` command if you need to authenticate.

 ## Output